pyopenapi/pyswagger/README.md

 # a request to create a new pet
 client.request(app.op['addPet'](body=pet_Tom))

-# - access an Operation object via SwaggerApp.op when operationId is defined
+# - access an Operation object via App.op when operationId is defined
 # - a request to get the pet back
 pet = client.request(app.op['getPetById'](petId=1)).data
 assert pet.id == 1